fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/03_identifiers.md

 camelCaseNameStyle (in camelCase first letter is lowercase)
 ```

-It's bad to mix these styles - any of the follwoing names are against convention:
+It's bad to mix these styles - any of the folloing names are against convention:

 ```
 Account_Manager